 According to insights gathered from the materiality assessment, the social aspects of ESG are determined to be relatively more important to our stakeholders.
-With "customer satisfaction", "occupational health and safety" and "employee development and training" as the three areas to focus in this year, the Group has taken steps to address issues in these key parts, which will be further elaborated in the sections below.
+With "product health and safety", "customer information and privacy" and "customer satisfaction" as the three areas to focus in this year, the Group has taken steps to address issues in these key parts, which will be further elaborated in the sections below.